Kingdom of Yugoslavia: Yugoslav regency

 Because Alexander's eldest son, Peter II, was a minor, a regency council of three, specified in Alexander's will, took over the new king's royal powers and duties.
 The council was dominated by the 11-year-old king's first cousin once removed Prince Paul.

+Prince Paul decided to appoint well-known economist Milan Stojadinović as prime minister in 1935.
+His solution to solving the economic problems left over from the Great Depression was to make trade deals and get closer to Fascist Italy and Nazi Germany.
+The JRZ had majority support from Slovenes, Bosniaks, and Serbs.
+The only part missing was the support from Croats.
+This is why Milan Stojadinović called the JRZ regime a "Three-Legged Chair", Stojadinović wrote in his memoirs: "I called our party the three-legged chair, on which it was possible to sit when necessary, although a chair with four legs is far more stable" - the fourth leg being the Croats, whose support was mostly behind the HSS.
+Prince Paul did not like this at first, but let him continue as long as it fixed the economy.
+Paul was concerned with rising tensions in Europe, especially with the Anschluss and the Munich Agreement Therefore, Paul ousted Milan Stojadinović replacing him with Dragiša Cvetković for being a Germanophile.

 In the late 1930s, internal tensions continued to increase with Serbs and Croats seeking to establish ethnic federal subdivisions.
 Serbs wanted Vardar Banovina (later known within Yugoslavia as Vardar Macedonia), Vojvodina, Montenegro united with the Serb lands, and Croatia wanted Dalmatia and some of Vojvodina.
 Both sides claimed territory in present-day Bosnia and Herzegovina populated also by Bosnian Muslims.
 The expansion of Nazi Germany in 1938 gave new momentum to efforts to solve these problems and, in 1939, Prince Paul appointed Dragiša Cvetković as prime minister, with the goal of reaching an agreement with the Croatian opposition.
 Accordingly, on 26 August 1939, Vladko Maček became vice premier of Yugoslavia and an autonomous Banovina of Croatia was established with its own parliament.

-These changes satisfied neither Serbs who were concerned with the status of the Serb minority in the new Banovina of Croatia and who wanted more of Bosnia and Herzegovina as Serbian territory, nor the Croatian nationalist Ustaše who were also angered by any settlement short of full independence for a Greater Croatia including all of Bosnia and Herzegovina.
+These changes satisfied neither Serbs, who were concerned with the status of the Serb minority in the new Banovina of Croatia and who wanted more of Bosnia and Herzegovina as Serbian territory, nor the Croatian nationalist Ustaše, who were also angered by any settlement short of full independence for a Greater Croatia including all of Bosnia and Herzegovina.